2019 NCAA tournament: Bracket, schedule, scores, updates ahead of Final Four | NCAA.com

-The 2019 NCAA tournament Final Four has been determined now that the Elite Eight is over.
+The 2019 NCAA tournament Final Four is set now that the Elite Eight is finished.
 The tournament semifinals start on Saturday, April 6.
 The official March Madness bracket, scores and schedule are below.

-Texas Tech and Virginia clinched their spots in the Final Four on Saturday, while Auburn and Michigan State advanced on Sunday.
+Texas Tech, Virginia, Auburn and Michigan State all clinched their spots in the Final Four over the weekend.

 Click or tap right here to open up a printable version of the March Madness bracket pictured below in a new tab or window.
 You can print the bracket in landscape or horizontal mode.
 Here is a .JPG of the 2019 NCAA bracket if you'd like a copy in that format: